JYP Entertainment: 2018–23: Further success and fourth generation K-pop artists

 On January 21, 2019, JYP Entertainment announced its next girl group, Itzy.
 The group released their debut single album, It'z Different in February, featuring the single "Dalla Dalla".
 On January 24, the program Super Intern premiered on Mnet, which featured the internship process at JYP Entertainment, with the goal of turning the interns into permanent marketing management staff.
-The show premiered on Mnet on January 24.
 On January 29, plans of creating a Japanese girl group, under their vision "JYP 2.0: Globalization By Localization" was announced.
 On the season finale of Nizi Project, the line-up for the new girl group, NiziU, was revealed.
-The group is a partnership with Sony Music Entertainment Japan, for its activities in Japan.
+The group is a partnership with Sony Music Entertainment Japan, who manages its activities in Japan.
 The group made their debut on December 2, 2020.
 On March 11, 2019, JYP Entertainment made a partnership with Sony Music Entertainment's The Orchard.
 JYP Entertainment would distribute both digital and physical releases to key markets in the internationally through The Orchard in order to "expand the label's presence around the world."
 On June 8, Fanling Culture Media trainee Yao Chen placed 5th in the finale of Produce Camp 2019 has made the final lineup of project group R1SE.
 The group made their debut on the same day.
 On June 17, JYP and Make-A-Wish Korea signed a memorandum of understanding to help support children's wishes under JYP Entertainment's "Every Dream Matters!" campaign as part of their corporate social responsibility.
 Under the agreement, the company would be carrying out various social responsibility activities with its artists, employees and fans in order to support campaigns and initiatives for children with incurable diseases.
-On July 24, JYP Entertainment announced the closure of their acting division and would jointly manage its actors with the new start-up company, Npio Entertainment – created by JYP Entertainment Vice President – Pyo Jong-rok.
+On July 24, JYP Entertainment announced the closure of their acting division and would jointly manage its actors with the new start-up company, Npio Entertainment, created by JYP Entertainment Vice President Pyo Jong-rok.
 Actors Jang Hee-ryung, Park Si-eun and Ryu Won left the company.
 Actors Yoon Park, Kang Hoon, Shin Ye-eun, Kim Dong-hee and Lee Chan-sun stayed in the company for the remainder of their contract periods.